 That being said, we do not recommend purchasing too many baby clothes at first.
 You may receive many clothing pieces during your baby shower and your baby may have an abundance of newborn clothing on hand.

-Your friends and family might also have hand me downs to give to you, so you should wait and see if anyone offers clothing before spending money on it.
+Your friends and family might also have hand-me-downs to give to you, so you should wait and see if anyone offers clothing before spending money on it.

-Many Facebook marketplace groups and Kijiji also have many bulk second hand clothing lots which they sell for reasonable prices.
+Many Facebook marketplace groups and Kijiji also have many bulk second-hand clothing lots which they sell for reasonable prices.

 You will also find out how often your baby needs a change after the birth of your little one.

 If you have a baby with bad reflux, you may need to purchase more outfits than usual.
 Your laundry may also be a daily practice if you have fewer clothes and a really messy baby.
 By the way, if you do have a baby that spits up a lot, I suggest getting some drool bibs, these are the ones I used.

 On the other hand, you may have a baby who doesn’t need a change very often, and then you will be stuck with a closet full of brand new baby clothes that your little one didn’t get a chance to wear.